You walk into a lobby and you see a man kneeling over a young woman’s body.

 Major policy reform may look terrible as it breaks the status quo and rides the debates over its outcomes and intentions.
-Yet history tells us that reform is a necessity if progress is to happen, even to stop us carrying laws from the past as great iron balls on chains around our ankles.
+Yet history tells us that reform is a necessity if progress is to happen, even to stop us from carrying laws from the past as great iron balls on chains around our ankles.

 For example, there will be reform of agricultural subsidies that prop up unviable production systems or create mountains and lakes of commodities that are not consumed.

 Right now in this critical arena of public policy, we seem to have caught the selfie stick bug.
 The policy technocrats and the politicians they answer to believe that the optics are more important than the reform.

 What the check shirts see matters a great deal to them, but what if the man in the dark hoodie is an off duty paramedic who saw the woman collapse and saved her life by administering CPR and giving tight and timely information when the ambulance arrived.

 This is the glass half full interpretation certainly and not all those who wear hoodies are skilled in resuscitation but equally not everyone thinks it looks terrible.

 Indeed, most people have no idea about policy, let alone policy reform.

 They just muddle on through life complaining that the government hasn’t fixed the weather and may not even know what party is in power.
 They don’t even have any optics on these matters at all.

 What sustainably FED suggests